danielschlachta/vm/README.md

 fret not.
-You are almost certainly using NetworkManager (my Ubuntu on which I'm writing this certainly does, so do a lot of other distributions) and vm can instruct it to create the bridging interface on the fly (and delete it when it's done).
+You are almost certainly using NetworkManager (my Ubuntu on which I'm writing this certainly does, so do a lot of other distributions, incluing Guix) and vm can instruct it to create the bridging interface on the fly (and delete it when it's done).
 Try:

     sudo vm run -v

-Normally, vm will spit out a few lines talking about added connections and after qemu has stopped, the same about deleted ones.
+Vm should spit out a few lines talking about added connections and after qemu has stopped, the same about deleted ones.
 If your Guix window does not appear, you are out of luck.
-You will almost certainly have to resort to creating the above mentioned `br0` interface by hand which is beyond the scope of this document - and can vary between distributions.
+You will almost certainly have to resort to creating the above mentioned `br0` interface by hand which is beyond the scope of this document - and the process will vary between distributions.

-It is now time to configure the network **within** the emulator.
-This is the slightly trickier part because it depends a bit on your environment and, of course, the guest os you have installed.
+It is now time to configure the network on the guest.
+This is the slightly trickier part because it can depend on your environment and, of course, the guest os you have installed.

 The good news is that, if your computer gets configured automatically for internet access, for instance by a router or wlan hotspot, you are probably already done!
 The guest will receive the same treatment and that's all that is required.
 If not, manually give it an ip address on the same subnet as your computer.
+If you don't know how to do that, ask someone who does.

 For the sake of this document we will stick to the Guix example and assume that you are using the GNOME desktop.
 Log in, click somewhere